 Visit our graduate employment statistics archive to find out what other companies are paying business development graduates.

 It’s not just about the salary for your sales employee.

-Any sales staffing agency will tell you that, if the salary and commission structure isn’t solid, then employee retention may drop.
+Any sales recruiting firms will tell you that, if the salary and commission structure isn’t solid, then employee retention may drop.

 Targets and incentives

-Before you recruit sales staff, make sure that you have good incentives in place to keep your employee’s motivated.
+Before you begin recruiting for sales staff, make sure that you have good incentives in place to keep your employee’s motivated.